AnyChart/docs.anychart.com/Stock_Charts/Series/Step_Area.md

 ### Hovered state

 Points hovering in stocks differs from what it looks like in Basic Charts.
 In Stocks, when a point is hovered, there's a crosshair highlights it.
-You can adjust the crosshair (or highlighter) using the {api:anychart.core.stock.Plot#dateTimeHighlighter}.dateTimeHighlighter(){api} method.
+You can adjust the crosshair (or highlighter) using the {api:anychart.core.stock.Plot#dateTimeHighlighter}dateTimeHighlighter(){api} method.
 A highlighter (or a crosshair) is held by a plot, so it's possible to make all highlighters different of edit only one of them.
 Its parameters are color, thickness, dashPattern, lineJoin and lineCap, though it's not necessary to define them all.

 ```
 // crosshair adjusting